More than just daffodils

 Every year or so, Jim digs them up, carefully separates them, and transplants them.
 He started with one tiny clump of flowers in the side yard, and now we've got daffodils throughout our landscaping and framing our sign out front.

-MeMe (pictured above, on her 100th birthday) is nearly 102 years old now.
+MeMe is nearly 102 years old now.
 Although she can't travel to see her grandson's daffodils, he always takes photos for her.
 For us, they're more than daffodils.
 Every single flower is a picture of family, of history, and of a beloved grandmother who knew the gift her grandson would treasure more than anything.